为您找到"

 Alanine is a non-essential amino acid that helps with glucose metabolism, cholesterol, muscle building and prostate health.
 Learn about its functions, sources, supplements, recipes and risks from Dr. Axe.

-Alanine, either of two amino acids, one of which, L-alanine, or alpha-alanine (α-alanine), is a constituent of proteins.
+alanine, either of two amino acids, one of which, L-alanine, or alpha-alanine (α-alanine), is a constituent of proteins.
 An especially rich source of L-alanine is silk fibroin, from which the amino acid was first isolated in 1879.
-Alanine is one of several so-called nonessential amino acids for
+Alanine is one of several so-called nonessential amino acids for birds and mammals; i.e., they can synthesize it from pyruvic acid (formed in the breakdown of ...

 Alanine is an aliphatic amino acid that has two amino acids; L-alanine or α-alanine is a constituent of proteins.
-Alanine was isolated in 1879 from silk fibroin which is a rich source of L-alanine.
-Alanine is considered non-essential amino acid because mammals and birds can synthesize from pyruvic acid that is formed after the breakdown of ...
+Its molecular formula is C3H7NO2 that is abbreviated as Ala.